platformatic/undici-traffic-interceptor/README.md

 # undici-traffic-interceptor

 An [Undici](https://github.com/nodejs/undici) interceptor that allows you to inspect and filter HTTP traffic based on request and response data.
 It uses a Bloom filter to efficiently track and deduplicate requests.
+Requests that match the specified criteria are sent to a configured traffic inspector server.

 ## Features